-Before you start filming have a short chat about the questions you will ask them and the things they would like to say.
+Use interviews with people to bring your story to life.
+Before you start filming have a short chat about the questions you will ask the person and the things they would like to say.

 When doing an interview:

-- frame the shot with the head and upper chest showing and with the person off-centre to one side or the other
+- Frame the shot with the head and upper chest showing and with the person off-centre to one side or the other.

-- you, as the interviewer, should stand next to or behind the camera, so the interviewee is looking at you
+- You, as the interviewer, should stand next to or behind the camera, so the interviewee is looking at you.

-- tell the interviewee NOT to look at the camera, but just carry on a normal conversation with you and keep eye contact
+- Tell the interviewee NOT to look at the camera, but just carry on a normal conversation with you and keep eye contact.

-- leave plenty of space in the shot to allow for the interviewee to move naturally and nod.
+- Leave plenty of space in the shot to allow for the interviewee to move naturally and nod.
 This way they won’t slip out of the shot.